Airbus A400M Atlas: Delays and problems

 In 2009, Airbus acknowledged that the programme was expected to lose at least €2.4 billion and could not break even without export sales.
 A PricewaterhouseCoopers audit projected that it would run €11.2 billion over budget, and that corrective measures would result in an overrun of €7.6 billion.
 On 24 July 2009, the seven European nations announced that the programme would proceed and formed a joint procurement agency to renegotiate the contract.
 On 9 December 2009, the Financial Times reported that Airbus requested an additional €5 billion subsidy.
-On 5 January 2010, Airbus repeated that the A400M may be scrapped, costing it €5.7 billion unless €5.3 billion was added by partner governments, delays had already increased its budget by 25%.
+In January 2010, Airbus repeated that the A400M could possibly be scrapped, costing it €5.7 billion unless €5.3 billion was added by partner governments.
+Delays had already increased its budget by 25%.
 Airbus executives reportedly regarded the A400M as competing for resources with the A380 and A350 XWB programmes.

 In June 2009, Lockheed Martin said that both the UK and France had requested details on the C-130J as an alternative to the A400M.
-In 2011, the ADS Group warned that shifting British orders to American aircraft for short term savings would cost more in missed business, stating that A400M technologies would be a bridge to a new generation of civil aircraft.

-On 5 November 2010, Belgium, Britain, France, Germany, Luxembourg, Spain and Turkey finalised the contract and agreed to lend Airbus Military €1.5 billion.
+In November 2010, Belgium, Britain, France, Germany, Luxembourg, Spain and Turkey finalised the contract and agreed to lend Airbus Military €1.5 billion.
 The programme was then at least three years behind schedule.
 The UK reduced its order from 25 to 22 aircraft and Germany from 60 to 53, decreasing the total order from 180 to 170.